Notice: We’ve moved to a new studio at the Design District in North Greenwich!

 To confirm our commitment to your privacy and data protection all User files are deleted from our system 14 days after upload and if no order is placed with us then they are not accessed.

 Simply put our disclaimer lets Champion 3D provide a service to you and access your models for the purpose of 3D printing and technical review only.

 “By submitting 3D Content through Email or via our Website, the User grants Champion 3D a non-exclusive, royalty free worldwide non-transferable license (i) to review the 3D Content on the basis of technical specifications (including but not limited to checking for any technical errors); and (ii) to use the 3D Content for the manufacturing of the 3D Print in order for Champion 3D to fulfil the Order placed by the User.”

 Champion 3D’s primary service is 3D printing and CAD modelling.

 North Greenwich (The O2) tube station is right next to our studio.

 Monday to Friday 10am – 6pm

-No. In-person visits are not possible at our studio at the moment.
+No. In-person visits are by appointment only.
 Please contact us for consultations and to answer further questions and a member of our team will get back to you as soon as possible.

 We have a fast and easy to use online quoting and ordering platform open 24/7.